se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 - **Method**/**Member function**: A callable attribute stored in a class and callable from an object
 - **Constructor**/**Initializer**: A function that creates instances of a class
-- **Destructor**: A function that runs with an instance is destroyed.
+- **Destructor**: A function that runs when an instance is destroyed.
 Much more interesting in non-garbaged collected languages (C++); they tend to be rather useless when combined with a garbage collector, because you can't guarantee when or if they will be called.